glasnt/blog/_posts/2015-10-13-on-the-live-tweeting-of-talks.md

 I like to repay that favour by live-tweeting what I can.
 I do this at local meetups, conferences, talks, smaller presentations; a few may have noticed a lot of "OH" comments as well.

-The only negative I get about these kind of comments is that people don't understand when I'm quoting a presentor, when it's my own opinion, or when it's just a random overheard comment.
+The only negative feedback I get when I live-tweet is from people who don't understand when I'm quoting a presentor, when it's my own opinion, or when it's just a random overheard comment.
 I oft get people trying to attack something I've tweeted when I'm in 'journalist' mode.

 So, here's a quick go-to guide about how you should be interpreting my tweets.

-Note: this is just for me; others may or may not follow my examples:
+Note: this is just for me; others may or may not follow my examples.
+I try and follow these rules, but in a fast-paced talk, it might be hard to keep up the proper formats.

 ----

-# Interpreting a glasnt tweet
+# Interpreting live-tweeting

 ## Direct Quotes